-This form of care assists elders with daily living activities such as bathing, toileting, etc. Like companion care aides, they can offer transportation, socializing, and assistance with domestic duties like cooking and cleaning.
+Personal care assistance is a form of care that assists elders with daily living activities such as bathing, toileting, etc. Like companion care aides, they can offer transportation, socializing, and assistance with domestic duties like cooking and cleaning.
 However, you won't get round-the-clock emergency support.

 Home care aides help care for physically or mentally ill, injured, disabled or infirm individuals confined to their homes or living in residential care facilities.
 Caregivers may also provide daily care services to people with disabilities who work outside the home.
 They also work closely with family members in the provision of care.
 Both men and women work as home care aides.

 Some people pay for in-home care privately, combining their earnings, savings, and family donations.
 It is critical to understand that even when home care services are funded by insurance or another program, they generally do not include 24-hour care.

 Medicare is available to the majority of seniors when they want eldercare.
 However, Medicare will only pay for intermittent skilled nursing care in the home and offer part-time home health care, not for 24/7 care.